-The condensed consolidated financial statements include the accounts of CRA and its wholly owned subsidiaries.
-In addition, the condensed consolidated financial statements include CRA's interest in NeuCo, Inc. ("NeuCo").
+The consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
+In addition, the consolidated financial statements include the Company's interest in NeuCo, Inc. ("NeuCo").
 All significant intercompany accounts have been eliminated.

-CRA's ownership interest in NeuCo constitutes control under U.S. GAAP for all periods presented.
-Therefore, NeuCo's financial results have been consolidated with CRA and the portion of NeuCo's results allocable to its other owners is shown as "noncontrolling interest."
+CRA's ownership interest in NeuCo constitutes control under U.S. GAAP.
+Therefore, NeuCo's financial results have been consolidated with CRA, and the portion of NeuCo's results allocable to its other owners is shown as "noncontrolling interest."